All Episodes

 Well, I would be a palm reader if I could do that.

-You you want my biology, you want my blood.
+You want my blood.

-Ever since I switched to the keto-friendly diet, uh you pick any category, and my bloods have never been better.
+Well, I can tell you this, ever since I switched to the keto-friendly diet, you pick any category, and my bloods have never been better.

 That is absolutely true.

-You know, keto is one of those diets, uh it's a low inflammatory diet, people don't realize that the body can run entirely on ketones, what's called beta-hydroxybutyrate, uh, which is a fat ketone body.
+People don't realize that the body can run entirely on ketones, what's called beta-hydroxybutyrate, which is a fat-ketone body.

-We can actually switch our fuel source from being a carbohydrate fuel source to a fat burning fuel source.
+We can actually switch our fuel source from being a carbohydrate fuel source to a fat-burning fuel source.

 You get what's called slow hunger.